intmus/inttheory19-20/_01-pitches-clefs/b1-labelingpitches.md

 ## Accidentals

 This course assumes that you have a basic knowledge of how to raise and lower pitches in standard music notation.
-If you need to review proper usage of accidentals, please refer to the *Further Reading* section under [Lesson 1b]({{ site.baseurl }}/1b3-tx-labelingpitches.html).
+If you need to review proper usage of accidentals, please refer to the *Further Reading* section under [Discussion 1b]({{ site.baseurl }} /01-pitches-clefs//b2-labelingpitches.html).

-## Labeling Octaves
+## Differentiating and Labeling Pitch-classes

+### Octaves

 When labeling pitches, we also need a way to refer to specific octaves or registers.
 We will be using the system used by the International Standard Organization (ISO).
 In this system, middle C is labeled as C4.

-## Enharmonic Equivalence
+### Enharmonic Equivalence

 At its core, enharmonic equivalence is an easy concept: When two pitches sound the same -- meaning that they share identical wavelength frequencies -- but have different note names (i.e. letters), they are considered to be enharmonically equivalent.
 All pitches that are enharmonic equivalents create a *pitch-class*, so there are twelve possible pitch-classes.
 Every pitch has multiple enharmonic equivalents, but some are used less frequently due to the necessity for uncommon accidentals such as double-sharps and double-flats.
-Review the examples under Lesson 1b to make sure that you understand  the less common examples.
 Note that all but one pitch-class has at least three enharmonic equivalents when using the five most-common accidentals: *naturals, flats, sharps, double-flats, and double-sharps*.
 (The remaining pitch-class only has two possible enharmonic equivalents without creating accidentals that exist only in theory such as triple-sharps or triple-flats.)

 ## Goals for this topic